 Living on the east coast, I always have romantic notions of California.
-I’ve generally pretty envious of their beautiful weather, palm trees, relaxed lifestyle, and fabulous family-friendly activities.
+I’ve generally pretty envious of their beautiful weather, palm trees, relaxed lifestyle, gorgeous Southern California beaches, and fabulous family-friendly activities.
 While I usually visit the Orlando theme parks, there are some fantastic Southern California theme parks as well.
 Even if you live closer to the East Coast, I definitely recommend visiting the West Coast to explore the California theme parks.

 I’ve had the opportunity to visit several of these theme parks at no cost for review.
 All opinions are my own.
 This post contains affiliate links.
 A purchase through one of these links may result in a commission paid to us at no additional cost to you.